digital-work-lab/theses/index.md

 - Share it 1-2 days before the meeting
 - Indicate which sections should be read
-- Use a file-format suitable for adding comments (PDF or doc/x)
+- Use a file format suitable for adding comments (PDF or doc/x)
 - Use a suitable filename (e.g., `2023-12-01-Thesis-Name.pdf`)

 We expect you to communicate on an equal level:

 - In e-mails, write `"Hallo Herr Wagner"` (instead of `"Sehr geehrter Herr Prof. Dr. Wagner"`).
-- If you do not agree with a particular suggestion, challenge it and explain why you would do it differently.
+- If you disagree with a particular suggestion, challenge it and explain why you would do it differently.
 - Instead of apologizing, say [thank you](https://www.popsugar.com/smart-living/why-you-should-say-thank-you-instead-of-sorry-47250332){: target="_blank"}.

-Before submitting the thesis, we encourage students to consult the [pre-submission checklist](docs/pre_submission.html).
+We encourage students to consult the [pre-submission checklist](docs/pre_submission.html) before submitting the thesis.

 ## 4. Submission of the thesis

 Two copies in hardbound form (Klebe-/Hardcoverbindung, keine Spiralbindung oder Schnellhefter) including a CD with the digital Version on it in a paper cover in each copy taped onto the last page of the thesis are to be submitted to the examination office.

+{: .warning }
-**Attention**: You have to put the "Declaration of consent for the inspection of an unpublished thesis" ("Einverständniserklärung zur Einsichtnahme einer unveröffentlichten Abschlussarbeit") lose in the thesis.
+You have to submit the declaration ("Einverständniserklärung zur Einsichtnahme einer unveröffentlichten Abschlussarbeit") as a separate document together with the thesis.

 - During opening hours Mon-Fri 10.00 - 12.00: Hand in the thesis at the examination office (Kapuzinerstr.
 25)
 - Outside of opening hours: Drop the thesis in the mailbox of the University Administration (Kapuzinerstr.
 16)
 - Dispatch by mail (the date of the postmark counts) Otto-Friedrich-University, Examination Office - 96045 Bamberg

-The digital thesis has to be a CD-ROM.
-It contains the thesis as a PDF document, and possibly a digital appendix.
+The digital thesis has to be on a CD-ROM.
+It should contain the thesis as a PDF document and possibly a digital appendix.

 ## 5. Thesis presentation